libis/rdm-integration/REDCAP_INTEGRATION.md

   Default: `5m`.
 Raise it if exports of very large projects time out — the export itself is fast (hundreds of MB/s for processing); the timeout covers the REDCap server generating and sending the data.
-- The DDI-CDI and RO-Crate previewers use the existing external-tool registrations; `croissant.json` has no previewer (none exists for Croissant yet).
+- The Croissant previewer for `croissant.json` requires registering `conf/dataverse/external-tools/12-croissant-previewer.json` in Dataverse (the DDI-CDI and RO-Crate previewers use the existing registrations).

 ## Limitations and good practice